-- General economic and political conditions - Stable and supportive legislative, regulatory and community environment in the jurisdictions where the Company operates - Stability and inflation of the Brazilian Real, including any foreign exchange or capital controls which may be enacted in respect thereof, and the effect of current or any additional regulations on the Company's operations - Anticipated trends and effects in respect of the COVID-19 pandemic and post-pandemic - Demand for lithium, including that such demand is supported by growth in the electric vehicle ("EV") market - Estimates of, and changes to, the market prices for lithium - The impact of increasing competition in the lithium business and the Company's competitive position in the industry - The Company's market position and future financial and operating performance - The Company's estimates of mineral resources and mineral reserves, including whether mineral resources will ever be developed into mineral reserves - Anticipated timing and results of exploration, development and construction activities - Reliability of technical data - The Company's ability to develop and achieve production at the Project - The Company's ability to obtain financing on satisfactory terms to develop the Project - The Company's ability to obtain and maintain mining, exploration, environmental and other permits, authorizations and approvals for the Project - The timing and possible outcome of regulatory and permitting matters for the Project - The exploration, development, construction and operational costs for the Project - The accuracy of budget, construction and operations estimates for the Project - Successful negotiation of definitive commercial agreements, including off-take agreements for the Project - The Company's ability to operate in a safe and effective manner.
+- General economic and political conditions (including but not limited to the impact of the continuance or escalation of the military conflict between Russia and Ukraine, and economic sanctions in relation thereto). - Stable and supportive legislative, regulatory and community environment in the jurisdictions where the Company operates. - Stability and inflation of the Brazilian Real, including any foreign exchange or capital controls which may be enacted in respect thereof, and the effect of current or any additional regulations on the Company's operations. - Anticipated trends and effects in respect of the COVID-19 pandemic and post-pandemic. - Demand for lithium, including that such demand is supported by growth in the electric vehicle ("EV") market. - Estimates of, and changes to, the market prices for lithium. - The impact of increasing competition in the lithium business and the Company's competitive position in the industry. - The Company's market position and future financial and operating performance. - The Company's estimates of mineral resources and mineral reserves, including whether mineral resources will ever be developed into mineral reserves. - Anticipated timing and results of exploration, development and construction activities. - Reliability of technical data. - The Company's ability to develop and achieve production at the Project. - The Company's ability to obtain financing on satisfactory terms to develop the Project. - The Company's ability to obtain and maintain mining, exploration, environmental and other permits, authorizations and approvals for the Project. - The timing and outcome of regulatory and permitting matters for the Project. - The exploration, development, construction and operational costs for the Project. - The accuracy of budget, construction and operations estimates for the Project. - Successful negotiation of definitive commercial agreements, including off-take agreements for the Project. - The Company's ability to operate in a safe and effective manner.